-- In FY 2015-16, the Office of Sustainability was restructured into the Office of Resilience, including the transfer of six positions from the Planning Division and the addition of three new positions (\$280,000); the Office was charged with an expanded role and will coordinate with all County departments and community stakeholders to address climate change, sea level rise, and a variety of resiliency issues - In FY 2016-17, the Environmental Resources Management Division will continue to support a sustainable environment by offering free trees to plant in the community through the Adopt-a-Tree Program funded by donations and operating funds (\$208,000) - The FY 2016-17 Proposed Budget continues the Internal Revolving Energy and Water Investment Fund, which funds energy and efficiency projects in several Miami-Dade County Departments and reinvests those savings for similar projects in future years - The FY 2016-17 Proposed Budget includes budgeted reimbursements of \$560,000 from the Miami-Dade Aviation Department for personnel and operating expenses; activities include the oversight of environmental aspects of construction activities, assessment and oversight of the cleanup of contaminated sites, and inspections of permitted facilities - The FY 2016-17 Proposed Budget includes the addition of two positions for the Planning Division to assist with historical preservation functions (\$73,000) and to reestablish the Chief of Metropolitan Planning (\$75,000)
+- In FY 2015-16, the Office of Sustainability was restructured into the Office of Resilience, including the transfer of six positions from the Planning Division and the addition of three new positions (\$280,000); the Office was charged with an expanded role and will coordinate with all County departments and community stakeholders to address climate change, sea level rise, and a variety of resiliency issues - In FY 2016-17, the Environmental Resources Management Division will continue to support a sustainable environment by offering free trees to plant in the community through the Adopt-a-Tree Program funded by donations and operating funds (\$208,000) - The FY 2016-17 Adopted Budget continues the Internal Revolving Energy and Water Investment Fund, which funds energy and efficiency projects in several Miami-Dade County Departments and reinvests those savings for similar projects in future years - The FY 2016-17 Adopted Budget includes budgeted reimbursements of \$500,000 from the Miami-Dade Aviation Department for personnel and operating expenses; activities include the oversight of environmental aspects of construction activities, assessment and oversight of the cleanup of contaminated sites, and inspections of permitted facilities - The FY 2016-17 Adopted Budget includes the addition of two positions for the Planning Division to assist with historical preservation functions (\$73,000) and to reestablish the Chief of Metropolitan Planning (\$75,000)

 The following is a sample of the resilience initiatives we have highlighted in the Proposed Budget.
-Throughout the document, programs, projects and functions which support the City Resilience Framework - health and wellbeing, economy and society, infrastructure and environment, and leadership and strategy - are delineated with a leaf emoji (National).
+Throughout the document, programs, projects and functions which support the City Resilience Framework - health and wellbeing, economy and society, infrastructure and environment, and leadership and strategy - are delineated with a leaf emoji (S).
 The initiatives are organized by Strategic Area and Department.

-- The Department is formalizing grant agreements based on the \$90 million in Economic Development Fund (EDF) allocations approved by the Board of County Commission (BCC); to date, a grant agreement of \$6 million has been approved, and subsequent agreements valued at \$9.5 million are currently under consideration for BCC approval - The FY 2016-17 Proposed Budget includes payments in the amount of \$570,000 for environmental services and sustainability, planning and economic enhancements from: Aviation (\$500,000) and Metropolitan Planning Organization (\$70,000) - The FY 2016-17 Proposed Budget includes the transfer of 47 positions the Construction, Permitting, and Building Code Division to consolidate plan review and construction permitting functions and to better reflect the organizational reporting structure and enhance the focus on resilience - To address the continuing Laurel Wilt epidemic in South Dade, \$150,000 of new funding will be provided in FY 2016-17
+- The Department is formalizing grant agreements based on the \$90 million in Economic Development Fund (EDF) allocations approved by the Board of County Commission (BCC); to date, grant agreements valued at \$15.5 million have been approved, and subsequent agreements valued at \$1.1 million are currently under consideration for BCC approval - The FY 2016-17 Adopted Budget includes payments in the amount of \$570,000 for environmental services and sustainability, planning and economic enhancements from: Aviation (\$500,000) and Metropolitan Planning Organization (\$70,000) - The FY 2016-17 Adopted Budget includes the transfer of 47 positions from the Environmental Resources Management Division to consolidate plan review and construction permitting functions and to better reflect the organizational reporting structure and enhance the focus on resilience - To address the continuing Laurel Wilt epidemic in South Dade, \$150,000 of new funding will be provided in FY 2016-17